Meet The Animals

 We don't know Hopie's birthday.

-Hopie is extremely lucky to have two very special sponsors.
+Hopie is extremely lucky to have a very special Sponsor Dad.

 Charlie & Blondie

 I was contacted by a student at a vet school who wanted to save a pair of goats from going to auction as her school sends all animals at the end of each semester to auction unless they have are spoken for ahead of time.
 I absolutely wanted to help and with the help of amazing people, we arranged transport each doing different legs of the trip.
 They arrived in December 2018 just about 3 months old.
 They had bonded on the trip and the two of them are always laying together.
 One of the definite couples on the farm.
 Charlie and Blondie were the start of the flying ear gang as those ears are absolutely amazing.
 These two are so sweet.
 Charlie being a little bit of a class clown while Blondie is all sweetness.